Please scroll through the four sections within our Health Insurance FAQ.

-I am a domestic student.
-How can I enroll in the plan? back to top
+- I am a domestic student.
+How can I enroll in the plan?

 Yes.
 All international students are automatically enrolled in the plan.

-I am an international student and want to have my own insurance.
-What should I do? back to top
+- I am an international student and want to have my own insurance.
+What should I do?

 Please follow the instructions to opt out of insurance at www.cgu.edu/healthinsurance.
 You must opt out by the end of the add/drop period (roughly first 2 weeks of classes).

-The add/drop deadline has passed.
-Can I still add or drop insurance? back to top
+- The add/drop deadline has passed.
+Can I still add or drop insurance?

 No. Requests to be added into or taken out of the plan must be received by the end of the add/drop period for the new semester (roughly first 2 weeks of classes).

-I am a domestic student.
-How can I opt out of the plan? back to top
+- I am a domestic student.
+How can I opt out of the plan?

 If you had previously requested to be included in the plan, please send a request with your full name and ID number to firstname.lastname@example.org before the end of the add/drop period for the semester (roughly first 2 weeks of classes).
 If you never requested to be a part of the plan, you are not automatically enrolled.

-Do I need to re-enroll every semester?
-Every year? back to top
+- Do I need to re-enroll every semester?
+Every year?

 No. Once opted into the plan you remain enrolled for as long as you are a CGU student, unless you opt out.

-I want to enroll my dependents in the plan.
-How can I do this? back to top
+- I want to enroll my dependents in the plan.
+How can I do this?

-It is the start of the semester and the add/drop period has not been reached.
+- It is the start of the semester and the add/drop period has not been reached.
 The insurance company says I am not on their list.
-What can I do? back to top
+What can I do?

 Insurance lists for the semester are sent at the end of the add/drop period.
 Though a temporary list is provided at the end of the previous semester's eligibility date, if you have not enrolled during this time, your name may not be on the list.
 You can visit Student Health as you normally would and use the temporary insurance card found on the back of the brochure (available in the Student Affairs lobby or online) as proof of insurance.
 Visits to an outside doctor's office will be billed to you directly.
 You can pay the bill and then submit the receipts and claim form to the insurance company for a refund (please see below); if the bill is over what you can reasonably afford to pay, you may submit an invoice to the insurance company.
 Students urgently needing to fulfill prescriptions should contact email@example.com.

-I am an international student and this semester will be my last semester.
+- I am an international student and this semester will be my last semester.
 However, I will remain in the country on F-1 OPT/J-1 Academic Training.
-Can I purchase insurance coverage? back to top
+Can I purchase insurance coverage?

 Yes, but you will need to purchase this directly through the insurance company by submitting the enrollment form, a check, and a letter of verification from the International Office regarding your OPT dates.
 Please contact firstname.lastname@example.org with your request for this letter.

-What is covered by the plan?
-Is it an HMO or a PPO? back to top
+- What is covered by the plan?
+Is it an HMO or a PPO?

-Please review the coverage details of the plan, starting on page 9 of the brochure.
+Please review the coverage details of the plan in the PDF brochure available below.
 Brochures are available in the Student Affairs lobby or online.
-The plan is a PPO, but requires that you visit the Student Health Center first, when at all medically possible, to obtain full benefits (please see below).
+The plan is a PPO, but requires that you visit the Student Health Center first, when at all medically possible, to obtain full benefits (please download documents below).

 No. You will need to purchase an independent plan for these and may be interested in the dental/vision plan offered at www.renaissance-inc.com/Students.

-I am not feeling well.
-What should I do? back to top
+- I am not feeling well.
+What should I do?

 To obtain 100% coverage you must visit Student Health Services FIRST anytime you need medical care (emergencies excepted).
 Call 909 621-8222 to make an appointment at Student Health Services to avoid the $10 walk-in fee.